Humbedooh/mod_pLua/README.md

 mod_pLua is an Apache HTTP Server 2.x module for developing web applications with Lua.

-It has a different approach than mod_lua, with some [notable differences in design](https://github.com/Humbedooh/mod_pLua/blob/master/docs/howitworks.md#mod_plua-or-mod_lua), and has been designed for script or hypertext oriented development - similar to PHP, ASP and JSP.
+It has a different approach than mod_lua, with some [notable differences in design](https://github.com/Humbedooh/mod_pLua/blob/master/docs/howitworks.md#mod_plua-or-mod_lua), and has been designed for script or hypertext oriented development - which makes it similar to PHP, ASP and JSP.

 With mod_pLua, you can use Lua for scripting in two distinct ways: